wp-plugins/buddypress-compliments/readme.txt

 1. The compliments page where you can add compliment types.
 2. A Compliment button and Compliments tab are added to each profile page.
 3. Click the Compliments button and a popup will be displayed with compliment types for submission.
-4. Submitted compliments will be visible in user’s compliments section.
+4. Submitted compliments will be visible in user's compliments section.

 == Changelog ==

+= 0.0.2 =
+* Support for bp activity component - ADDED
+* Compliments can be deleted by the receiver - ADDED
+* Supports for bp notification component - ADDED
+* Translation support - ADDED
+* Compliment Icon upload form uses latest media uploader - CHANGED
+* Send compliment modal form z-index bug - FIXED

-= 1.0 =
+= 0.0.1 =
 * First release.

 == Upgrade Notice ==